spiasecki213/Final-Project-Address-Book-INST326/README.md

 ### Note: Code needed to run our program
 One of our import statement includes the code `from ttkwidgets.autocomplete import AutocompleteCombobox`.
 This widget can be installed with the following code in your command line:
 >`pip install ttkwidgets`

+# Bibliography
+*We used these sources to get a better understanding of some aspects of Tkinter and Python, and to help resolve any issues that came up.*

+Amos, D. (2022, March 30).
+Python GUI programming with Tkinter.
+Real Python.
+Retrieved May 4, 2022, from https://realpython.com/python-gui-tkinter/

+Colors. wikiPython.
+(2022, March 22).
+Retrieved May 1, 2022, from https://www.wikipython.com/tkinter-ttk-tix/summary-information/colors/

+Create UI using tkinter in Python.
+Create UI using Tkinter in Python. (n.d.).
+Retrieved May 1, 2022, from https://www.tutorialsteacher.com/python/create-gui-using-tkinter-python

+Fitzpatrick, M. (2021, November 17).
+QComboBox - Drop-down selection widget.
+Python GUIs.
+Retrieved May 3, 2022, from https://www.pythonguis.com/docs/qcombobox/

+Jarana, N. (2021, June 10).
+How to get selected value from Listbox in Tkinter?
+GeeksforGeeks.
+Retrieved May 6, 2022, from https://www.geeksforgeeks.org/how-to-get-selected-value-from-listbox-in-tkinter/

+Kumar, B., &amp; KumarEntrepreneur, B. (2022, February 7).
+Python Tkinter messagebox + 19 Examples.
+Python Guides.
+Retrieved May 5, 2022, from https://pythonguides.com/python-tkinter-messagebox/

+Rathod, A. K. (2020, December 11).
+How to hide, recover and delete tkinter widgets?
+GeeksforGeeks.
+Retrieved May 5, 2022, from https://www.geeksforgeeks.org/how-to-hide-recover-and-delete-tkinter-widgets/

+Rora, R. (2021, September 23).
+PyQt5 – Hide push button on click.
+GeeksforGeeks.
+Retrieved May 6, 2022, from https://www.geeksforgeeks.org/pyqt5-hide-push-button-on-click/